 Each individual should make allowances for cost of clothes, laundry, travel, insurance, recreation, and miscellaneous personal expenses.
 The average cost of these items is \$500 per year.
+Payments on automobiles are not normally considered as legitimate educational expenses.

 The College incidental fee and room and board rates are subject to revision by the governing boards.